Comcast/r-query/README.md

 A comma separated list can be used to include multiple repos and can mix and match names and regular expressions.

-Regarding selectable repositories, the command line version of the tool behaves as follows:
+Regarding selectable repositories, the command-line version of the tool behaves as follows:
 * If a "From" statement is specified, the current working directory will be treated as the workspace and all 1st level child directories will be treated as the repositories.
 * If a "From" statement is ommited entirely, the current working directory will be treated as the repository to which the query will be executed upon